Time Zones in Bangladesh

 does Bangladesh use daylight saving time?

-No, Bangladesh does not currently use daylight saving time.
-Its time stays fixed at UTC+6 throughout the year, which avoids seasonal clock changes and makes recurring international scheduling more predictable.
+No, Bangladesh does not use daylight saving time.
+The country remains on UTC+6 throughout the year, with no seasonal clock adjustments.

 what is the time difference between Bangladesh and UTC?

-Bangladesh is UTC+6, which means local time in Bangladesh is 6 hours ahead of Coordinated Universal Time.
-This is the same across the whole country because Bangladesh uses only Asia/Dhaka as its national time zone.
+Bangladesh is UTC+6 all year.
+This means local time in Bangladesh is six hours ahead of Coordinated Universal Time.

 what currency does Bangladesh use?